 So in case you are wondering how the World Cup went.
 Having being seeded stone last on the grid, I managed to climb my way up 13 places to finish in 87th.
 The home crowd was absolutely incredible.
 I still have goosebumps thinking about it, and yes, it was totally worth every early morning wake up!

 P.S. -I love helping others achieve their goals.
-If you would like some insight into the training sessions I do, please use the contact form below to request a free, 4 week training program.
+If you would like some insight into the training sessions I do, please use the contact form below to request a free, 4 week training program built around the above principles.